 Once again, we’re not experts on mental health.
 This is simply a compilation of tips that have worked for us and others.
 If you need help, please reach out to a professional.

 How has journaling helped you, or someone you know, with mental health and well-being?
 What improvements have you seen?
 Are there specific journaling methods that you use for the purpose of getting over trauma, easing anxiety, or battling depression?
+Share it with us in the comments below!
 No matter what methods you use, the most important thing is to find something that works for you.

 With all that said, wishing you peace of mind and an abundance of better days!